 Reporting directly to and working closely with the Executive Director, the Development Director also works with key members of the staff, Board of Directors, volunteers and others.
-He/she oversees the work of two direct report positions, a Grant Writer and a Volunteer & Marketing Coordinator, in their roles to meet organizational and fundraising goals.
+He/she oversees the work of two direct report positions, a Development Coordinator and a Volunteer & Marketing Coordinator, in their roles to meet organizational and fundraising goals.

-The Development Director secures funds in a wide variety of ways, including but not limited to: direct requests to individuals for annual operating, major gifts and capital funds; asking corporations for financial support through business partnerships, grants, sponsorships, and general operating support; plan and execute special fundraising events, overseegrants fromfoundations; marketing efforts and volunteers.
+The Development Director secures funds in a wide variety of ways, including but not limited to: foundation grants, direct requests to individuals for annual operating, major gifts and capital funds; asking corporations for financial support through business partnerships, sponsorships, and general operating support; plan and execute special fundraising events, oversee marketing efforts and volunteers.

 This is a full-time, exempt position with health, vacation and other benefits.
 Salary commensurate with experience.
 Some weekend and evening work required.

 - Development Plan: Develop and implement an annual Development Plan, in collaboration with the Executive Director, Development Committee and Board of Directors.

 - Donor Relationships: Leads the effort to establish, cultivate and steward strong relationships with donors including development and implementation of a donor recognition program, timely, appropriate communication with donors to increase their loyalty to Iron Gate's mission.
 Coordinates donor stewardship and cultivation events, with the assistance of other staff.

 - Major Gifts: Creates individual donor/prospect cultivation plans.
 Cultivates and solicits major gifts.
 This includes working with members of the Board of Directors, Development Committee, and Volunteers.